B.A., Wesleyan University

 Selected Peer-Reviewed Book Chapters (Full list can be provided.) –

 “Parody: Chiemi Blouson with B.” Media Keywords: Japan and Beyond.
 Edited by Jason G. Karlin and Patrick W. Galbraith.
-Under contract with Bloomsbury in 2018.
+Open Access Digital Initiative at the University of Tokyo.

 “Romance of the Taishō Schoolgirl in Shōjo Manga: Here Comes Miss Modern.”
 In Shōjo Across Media: Multidisciplinary Approaches.
 Edited by Jaqueline Berndt, Kazumi Nagaike, Fusami Ogi.
-Forthcoming from Palgrave MacMillan.
+Palgrave MacMillan, 2018.
+Pages 25-48.

 “Cellphone and Internet Novels: How Digital Literature Changed Print Books.”
 In Routledge Companion to Global Internet Histories.
 Edited by Mark McLelland and Gerald Goggin.
 Routledge, 2017.
 Pages 412-424.